 NOTE: You can enroll in a course using the Paypal method even if you do not have a Paypal account.
 The Paypal method accepts regular credit cards.

-The video lectures are online.
-Lectures will be Tuesday evenings, 8:15-9:45 pm Eastern Time.
-They will be recorded and made available for enrolled students to download.
+The video lectures are online, and use Webex, the industry-standard web conferencing service.
+Lectures will be Wednesday evenings, 6:30-8:00 pm EDT (about 45 minutes of lecture, and 45 minutes of question-and-answer.)
+They will be recorded and made available for enrolled students to download.”

 Grades and Certificates